-- Demonstrate a physical exam on a geriatric client utilizing a cephalo-caudal approach. - Assist staff at a community-based geriatric group with daily activities. - Prepare a patient physically who is scheduled for an invasive procedure. - Care for an adult client who has recently undergone surgery. - Manipulate the environment to protect a client with isolation or reverse isolation condition. - Provide non-pharmaceutical methods of pain relief to a terminally ill client. - Submit a written worksheet summarizing emergency care after an observational experience in a hospital's Emergency Room. - Demonstrate venipuncture using an over the needle catheter on a simulated arm. - Obtain CPR certification by following criteria set by the American Heart Association.
+- Demonstrate a physical exam on a geriatric client utilizing a cephalo-caudal approach. - Assist staff at a community-based geriatric group with daily activities. - Prepare a patient physically who is scheduled for an invasive procedure. - Care for an adult client who has recently undergone surgery. - Manipulate the environment to protect a client with isolation or reverse isolation condition. - Provide non-pharmaceutical methods of pain relief to a terminally ill client. - Demonstrate venipuncture using an over the needle catheter on a simulated arm.